temporalio/documentation/docs/java/how-to-handle-a-signal-in-a-workflow-in-java.md

 }
 ```

-This Workflow completes when the Signal updates the greeting to "Bye".
+This Workflow completes when the Signal updates the greeting to `Bye`.

 **Dynamic Signal Handler**
 You can also implement Signal handlers dynamically.
 This is useful for library-level code and implementation of DSLs.